DeeboyEdx/speech2input/README.md

 * alt tab [five times]
 * alt space n
 * shift r
-* (most other combinations you can think of)
+* etc.
-* control alt delete (is a protected key combination thus will NOT work)
+* control alt delete <- is a protected key combination thus will NOT work
 ## in Browser
 * go to website dot com
 * refresh